Get out your shopping list—it's time for another round of Beauty Products Worth Buying This Month!

 Where to buy: Sephora

-15. Paul & Joe Spring Makeup
+Paul & Joe Spring Collection

 Cuuuuuute!
 That's my main sentiment about Paul & Joe makeup in general, and specifically their spring 2016 novelties.
 Cats and tigers on my packaging?
 Yes and yes.
 This is a Clé de Peau-type deal where you have to buy the cases separate to the inserts, which is a little annoying, but at least the prices aren't as exorbitant.
 I'm dying over the cat compact, floral eyeshadow case and jungle lipstick case.
 Plus, how perfect is this coral shade for spring?

-16. Marc Jacobs Spring Nail Polish
+Marc Jacobs Enamored Hi-Shine Nail Polish

 More spring nail colours!
 Marc Jacobs did six soft pastels in his Enamored High-Shine Nail Polish this season; a bit predictable but still really pretty.
 (The one I'm missing is Resurrection, a pale pink.)
 I'm most drawn to the mint green, Good Friday, and the lavender, Sundays Cool.
 Vampy Varnish has some swatchies.